A privately maintained petition for a Denman governance study

 To the Honourable Minister of Housing and Municipal Affairs of the Province of British Columbia, and to all Members of the Legislative Assembly of British Columbia.

-We, the undersigned residents and property owners of Denman Island, British Columbia, and our connected community, respectfully petition the Government of British Columbia to commission a Restructure Study under the Local Government Act for the purpose of evaluating the incorporation of Denman Island as a self-governing municipality within the Islands Trust, on the model of Bowen Island Municipality.
+We, the undersigned Denman Island residents, qualifying non-resident property electors, and connected supporters, respectfully petition the Government of British Columbia to commission a Restructure Study under the Local Government Act for the purpose of evaluating the incorporation of Denman Island as a self-governing municipality within the Islands Trust, informed by the Bowen Island Municipality model.
+Property ownership alone does not establish elector eligibility.

 We make this request on the following grounds:

-— Denman Island has grown by 19.4 percent between the 2016 and 2021 censuses — nearly three times the BC provincial average growth rate over the same period;
+— Denman Island has grown by 19.4 percent between the 2016 and 2021 censuses — roughly two and a half times the BC provincial average growth rate over the same period;

-— Denman Island is currently governed by a fragmented patchwork of overlapping authorities including the Islands Trust, the Comox Valley Regional District, the BC Ministry of Transportation and Infrastructure, BC Ferries, and at least seven separate community organizations and improvement districts, none of which is directly elected by and accountable to Denman residents as a single coherent local government;
+— Denman Island is currently governed by a fragmented patchwork of overlapping authorities including the Islands Trust, the Comox Valley Regional District, the BC Ministry of Transportation and Infrastructure, BC Ferries, and separate community organizations and local service bodies, none of which is directly elected by and accountable to Denman residents as a single coherent local government;

 — The Islands Trust Council has itself, in 2022 and again in 2024, formally requested a comprehensive provincial review of the Islands Trust Act and its governance structures;